 •purchase, running or repair costs of payee’s motor vehicle.

-CS will credit specified payments at the rate of 30% of the assessed child support each payment period, if the balance of child support is paid on time.
+CS will credit specified payments at the rate of 30 per cent of the assessed child support each payment period, if the balance of child support is paid on time.

 It is important to get legal advice as soon as you get behind in making child support payments.
 You are still required to pay off your child support debt after the assessment has ended or after the child has turned 18.
 A time limit may apply to certain applications to reduce the debt.